-I truly believe that when a restaurant knows better, it can do better.
-And I think the coffee shop in question has definitely learned this lesson.
+I truly believe that a restaurant can do better when it knows better.
+And I think the coffee shop in question has learned this lesson.

 Shortly after the initial tweet, a spokesperson for the coffee shop said in a statement: